Kingdom of Denmark vs Kingdom of Norway

 Which country has an easier skilled-migration route, Kingdom of Denmark or Kingdom of Norway?+

-Kingdom of Denmark’s Pay Limit Scheme (Beloebsordningen) is the dominant skilled route; Kingdom of Norway’s Skilled Worker Residence Permit (Oppholdstillatelse som faglaert) is the dominant skilled route.
+Kingdom of Denmark’s Pay Limit Scheme (Beloebsordningen) requires a salary of at least DKK 552,000/year; Kingdom of Norway’s Skilled Worker Residence Permit (Oppholdstillatelse som faglaert) requires No fixed published floor.
 “Easier” depends on your salary, sponsor situation, and nationality — see each visa’s eligibility detail.